Sophie Howe: Awards

 Howe was awarded an honorary doctorate by the University of Wales Trinity Saint David in July 2019.

 In November 2020 she was included in the BBC Radio 4 Woman's Hour Power list 2020.

+Controversies

+Howe was one of four candidates on a Labour party shortlist for the Cardiff North constituency at the 2015 general election for the UK parliament.
+This was described as a potential conflict of interest with her then post of Deputy Police and Crime Commissioner by Judith Woodman, the Liberal Democrat group leader on Cardiff Council, who said: “If she is going to stand as an MP, then she should stand down as Deputy PCC as I believe there will be a conflict of interest.
+She is party to information in relation to policing which will probably give her an advantage over any other candidates who wish to raise an issue of policing and crime."

+Howe took a total of 50 flights during her seven years in the role of Future Generations Commissioner for Wales, totalling 100,000 air miles, according to evidence which emerged from an FOI request by Wales Online.
+In the words of the newspaper, Howe, "whose role is to hold public bodies and politicians and the long-term impact their decisions have to account", took trips to Paris, New York, Hamburg, Vienna, Toronto, Oslo, Seoul, Sharm el Sheik in Egypt and Dubai.

 Personal life

 Howe was born around 1977 and lived in Ely, Cardiff.
 She attended school in Rhiwbina.
 Her parents were active in local politics.
 She studied law and politics at university.
 She now lives in Cardiff and is married to Ceri Lovett.
 Their first child was born while they were in their final year at university.
 They have five children.